peterkuaiun/Final-Year-Project/README.md

     FeatureExtruction-GS.py

-This is a python program that performing Feature Extraction Methods by Graph Segmentation.
+This is a Python program that performing Feature Extraction Methods by Graph Segmentation which is for collecting the feature of holes in sensor networks.
 Input is a sensor network that include node coordinate and node connection.
-Output is a hole-marked image after Contour Tracing Algorithm.
+Output is the image and label of all the Hole object in sensor network by Graph Segmentation.

 ##### Command: